-Like dutch ovens, camp ovens are made in a variety of sizes, and are usually size numbered.
-The numbering system used by various manufacturers seems somewhat arbitrary, with numbers appearing to be related in some cases to diameter, and in others to capacity.
+Like dutch ovens, camp ovens are made in a variety of sizes, and are usually either size numbered or designated by their diameter in inches.
+The numbering system used by various manufacturers seems somewhat arbitrary, with numbers appearing to be related in some cases to the diameter, and in others to capacity.

-Regardless of numbering, there are a wide variety of shapes and sizes to choose from, with ovens small to large, and both deep and shallow.
-Having multiple sizes available to the camp cook also facilitates the stacking mentioned earlier.
+Regardless of numbering, there is a wide variety of shapes and sizes from which to choose, with ovens small to large, and both deep and shallow.
+Having multiple sizes available to the camp cook also facilitates the aforementioned stacking.

-Although traditionally dependent on a wood-fueled campfire for a heat source, modern camp cooks have come to rely on the usually consistent and predictable heat provided by commercial hardwood briquets such as those made by Kingsford.
-Rules of thumb exist for ratios of numbers of briquets to be placed on the lid of a camp oven according to its diameter in order to achieve reasonably reliable estimates of cooking time and temperature.
+Although traditionally dependent on a wood-fueled campfire for a heat source, modern camp cooks have come to rely on the usually consistent and predictable heat output provided by commercial hardwood briquettes such as those made by Kingsford.
+Rules of thumb exist for ratios of numbers of fully-lit briquettes to be placed beneath and on the lid of a camp oven according to its diameter in order to achieve reasonably reliable estimates of cooking temperature.